Could Your Child Benefit From a Behavioural Psychologist?

 These considerations are a good starting point when evaluating if a behavioural psychologist is the right fit for your child.

-If your child’s behaviour appears to be typical when considering these factors, they may still benefit from seeing a child psychologist to resolve a specific issue.
-The psychologist will then be able to make further recommendations.
+If your child’s behaviour appears to be typical when considering these factors, they may still benefit from seeing a child psychologist to resolve a specific issue or initial behavioural psychology treatments.
+The behavioural psychologist will then be able to make further recommendations.

 If your child’s behaviour is still concerning you after this initial assessment, they may be experiencing a more serious problem and require behavioural therapy.
 Warning signs may include the following: